Archives

 The

-the fair and he's trying to wrap up the show.
-An interesting lady
+broadcasting from the fair and he's trying to wrap up the

-from the Midway has shown up and has a song she'd like to play for
+has a song she'd like to play for Mischke.
+Well, Tommy

-Mischke.
-Well, Tommy obliges and then spends the remaining few
+obliges and then spends the remaining few minutes of the show

-minutes of the show trying to get the lady to quit talking and actually
+trying to get the lady to quit talking and actually play the

-play the song.
-Unfortunately, she finally does start to
+song.
+Unfortunately, she finally does start

-better if she had just kept on talking.
+been better if she had just kept on talking.
 5:53

 Teeth

-of dentures.
-So Tom decides to give a call and get to the bottom
+same pair of dentures.
+So Tom decides to give a

-of what's going on here.
+call and get to the bottom of what's going on here.
 10:18

-SPECIAL NOTE: If you'd
+SPECIAL NOTE: If

-can find it towards the top
+fellow, you can find it towards the top of Page

-of Page 14 of the Mischke
+14 of the Mischke

 Broadcast Archives.